Everyone loves a Classic Chilli Con Carne – it’s a perfect recipe for feeding a crowd and tastes even better if made ahead of time.

 - 4 tablespoons tomato puree

-- One or two dried chipotle chillies, rehydrated in boiling water for 15 minutes then finely chopped (optional)
+- One or two dried chipotle chillies, rehydrated in boiling water for 15 minutes then finely chopped (or 1/2-1 teaspoon of dried chilli flakes or chilli powder)

 - Two 400g cans chopped tomatoes